motki/core/README.md

 Once you have created your application on the developer portal, put the Client ID, Secret, and Return URL in the corresponding section in `config.toml`.

-If you're using SSL, you currently must set `require=true` in the SSL configuration in `config.toml` and use the SSL listen address as the return URL for the EVE API Application.

 #### Configuring SSL

 You need to generate a certificate and private key to properly set up SSL.
-You can generate a self-signed cert or use something like Let's Encrypt.

-If you're using SSL, you currently must set `require=true` in the SSL configuration in `config.toml` and use the SSL listen address as the return URL for the EVE API Application.
+During development, a self-signed certificate is recommended.
+For production deployments, the process is made simpler by using Let's Encrypt to automatically generate a valid certificate.

 ##### Generating a self-signed cert